cestebanez91/Azure-VmSeries-Fast-HA/README.md

 The goal of this design is to propose a VM-Series high availability mechanism where:
 - Failover is fast within a VM-Series HA cluster.
 - Session synchronization is enabled.
-- Source NAT is not needed for any traffic use case, specifically inbound traffic
+- Source NAT is not needed for any traffic use case, specifically inbound traffic.

 ## Template Details
 - Authoring Group: Public Cloud, Networking, High availability